New Carrollton, Landover, Cheverly, Deanwood, and Minnesota Ave are closed through September 5, 2022.

 As the station platforms are reconstructed, Metro is using the shutdown time to make improvements that enhance the customer experience with a higher level of safety, convenience and communication.

 Key renovations include new slip-resistant tiles throughout the stations, brighter energy-efficient LED lighting and illuminated handrails.
-Additionally, new stainless-steel platform shelters will include charging ports and digital map/information displays.
+Additionally, new stainless-steel platform shelters will include power outlets and digital map/information displays.
 More Passenger Information Displays (PIDS) will be installed along the platforms, with larger digital screens to improve visibility.
 The new screens will display train arrival times continuously, while service alerts scroll along the bottom of the screen.
 Station improvements also include new surveillance systems (CCTV), clearer speakers for important announcements, safety call buttons with direct contact to station managers and the operations control center, new recycling cans and more.

 Construction Strategy Designed to Minimize Impact